 - Think about your dough like butter (after all, that is a large part of what this dough is made of).
 If you touch soft butter then it will stick all over your hands.
 But you cannot roll out a stick of hard butter.
 The same is true for this dough.
 You want it to be cold enough that it isn't sticky, but not too cold.

-- We achieve this balance by forming the dough into a disk and refrigerating it for 30 minutes before it is rolled out.
-If it gets too soft while you are rolling it out, just stick it back in the refrigerator for a little bit.
+- Form the dough into a disk and refrigerate it for 30 minutes before it is rolled out.
+If it gets too soft while you are rolling it out, stick it back in the refrigerator for a little bit.

-- Gather remaining dough and roll out again, until all of the dough has been used.
+- Gather the remaining dough and roll it out again, until all of the dough has been used.
 Remember, you can refrigerate your dough again if it gets too warm.

 - This lower temperature also helps contribute to the wonderful shortbread texture, as it controls how the butter melts into the starch.

 - Once the cookies have cooled completely, whisk together powdered sugar, orange juice, and milk.

 - The glaze can be drizzled over the top of the cookies, but I like to cover the entire top surface of the cookie by dipping them.

 - Gently place a cookie top-down into the glaze, then remove the cookie and let it drip.
 Turn the cookie over and set it on a plate or cooling rack.